 These chemical compounds bind to GABA binding sites on GABA receptor, D2 receptor, Delta and Mu opioid receptors and H1, H2 receptors in the brain and control the body’s response to stress, pain, etc.

-There are so many strains to select from, which makes a higher chance that everyone can get his favourite strain of kava.
+There are so many strains to select from, which makes a higher chance that everyone can get his favorite strain of kava.